BJP names Droupadi Murmu, Oppn picks Yashwant Sinha as presidential candidates | Politics

 ''He is eminently qualified to uphold the secular and democratic character of the Indian Republic and its Constitutional values,'' the joint statement said.

-The veteran politician, who has been an MP from Jharkhand, ”stepped aside” from the Trinamool Congress before the announcement of his name and will file his nomination papers on June 27. ''We regret the Modi government made no serious effort to have consensus on a presidential candidate,'' Ramesh said.
+The veteran politician, who has been an MP from Jharkhand, ”stepped aside” from the Trinamool Congress before the announcement of his name and will file his nomination papers on June 27. ''We regret the Modi government made no serious effort to have consensus on a presidential candidate,'' Congress leader Jairam Ramesh said reading out the statement.
 He noted that the initiative to have a consensus candidate for the highest office of the Republic should have been taken by the government.

 ''We are happy to announce that we have unanimously chosen Yashwant Sinha as the common candidate of the opposition parties for the presidential election, which will take place on July 18, 2022,'' Ramesh said.